amyaby/amyaby/README.md

  ❤️‍🔥I’m currently learning **C, Python, HTML/CSS,...**

  📝I write about It & neuroscience on <a href="https://medium.com/@imane4abas" target="_blank">Medium</a>

+ 🎧You can listen to my podcast on spotify just tap "AFYOUN" <a href="https://spoti.fi/3SzRd99" target="_blank">AFYOUN PODCAST </a>

  🤪 "Other information will be kept private."